Codimension two souls and cancellation phenomena: Introduction

-Studying whether products of $\mathbb {CP}^n$ with homotopy spheres are diffeomorphic goes back to Browder who showed its relevance to constructing smooth semifree circle actions on homotopy $(2k+7)$-spheres.
-In particular, by results in~\cite{Bro-surv}, Theorem~\ref{intro-thm: CPq cancells} applied for $d=1$ immediately implies:
+The problem of determining whether products of $\mathbb {CP}^n$ with homotopy spheres are diffeomorphic goes back to Sullivan's results on product formulas for surgery obstructions, and in \cite{Bro-surv} Browder showed the relevance of such results to constructing smooth semifree circle actions on homotopy $(2k+7)$-spheres.
+In particular, by~\cite[Section 6]{Bro-surv} the specialization of Theorem~\ref{intro-thm: CPq cancells} to $d=1$ immediately yields the following result:

 \begin{cor} Given an odd integer $d$ and positive integer $k$, the exotic sphere $\Sigma^7(d)$ is diffeomorphic to the fixed point set of a smooth semifree circle action on a homotopy $(2k+7)$-sphere if and only if $k$ is even. \end{cor}